Cobalt facts

 Recycling

-A cobalt sulfate refinery in Timiskaming, Ontario, delivered its first shipment of nickel and cobalt from recycled battery material in July 2023.
-Another company in the same region has also piloted hydrometallurgical processes for recycling cobalt.
+In July 2023, a cobalt sulfate refinery in Timiskaming, Ontario, sent out its first shipment of nickel and cobalt extracted from recycled battery materials.
+Additionally, another company in the region has begun piloting hydrometallurgical processes for cobalt recycling.

 Notes and sources